Dear Friend

 • A few microorganisms—viruses and bacteria, some of which are common among people—cause several types of cancer.

-Evidence related to each of these exposures is in How can Creating a Healing Environment help me?
+Evidence related to each of these exposures is in How can Creating a Healing Environment help you?
 What the research says ›

 You can take steps to increase beneficial exposures and minimize harmful ones.
 Receiving a cancer diagnosis doesn’t mean it’s too late to remove harmful substances and exposures from your surroundings.
 In fact, your body’s natural abilities to heal will be enhanced by removing exposures that have these negative effects: